 It is our works, actions, and lifestyle that reveal our faith in Jesus.
 Good works will not earn eternity in Heaven, Jesus did that on the cross.

-The meaning of the New Testament faith and works is to have faith in
+The meaning of the New Testament faith and works is to have faith in Christ and to do good acts of love as directed by the New Testament writers.

 "For as the body without the spirit is dead, so faith without works is dead also."
 (Jas 2:26;18-19).